Q. What is Wi-Fi 6?

 Q. What are Cisco’s solutions for 2.5-Gbps and 5-Gbps connections to access points?

 Cisco offers stackable Cisco Catalyst 9300 Series Switch models that support 10-, 5-, 2.5-, and 1-Gbps and 100-Mbps interfaces.
-This dense solution will allow a single stack of eight units to support up to 384 ports, connected using the industry’s highest stack bandwidth, Cisco StackWise
+This dense solution will allow a single stack of eight units to support up to 384 ports, connected using the industry’s highest stack bandwidth, Cisco StackWise-480.
+All ports also support Cisco Universal Power over Ethernet (Cisco UPOE+ and Cisco UPOE), Power over Ethernet Plus (PoE+), and Power over Ethernet (PoE).
+It should be noted that 802.3bt is the standard.
+You can find other options at:

 A. Customers can choose third-party planning and site survey tools for initial deployments.
 In addition, Cisco Catalyst 9100 Access Points are capable of running the Catalyst 9800 as a virtual wireless controller function embedded on the access point.
-This deployment option supports an internal Dynamic Host Configuration Protocol (DHCP) server, which enables an access point to be used for a site survey.
+Embedded Wireless Controller is not an available option for Catalyst 9136, 9162, 9164 9166, and 9166D1 Access Points; Cisco provides Site Survey mode for the Wi-Fi 6E APs.

 Q. Will the existing brackets for the Aironet APs work with the Catalyst 9100 APs?